MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

 The results' difference was expected since TFLM is an interpreter-based engine that needs to be loaded on the MCU regardless of the model's size, which is not known at compile-time.
 Because of this, all the operator kernels must be loaded too, occupying further memory space.
 MicroFlow instead loads only the necessary weights and operator kernels, chosen at compile-time, leaving out the model's parts that are not needed at runtime (e.g. operator versions, tensor names, sizes, options, etc.).
 For example, instead of storing all the kernel versions of an operator and choose one at runtime based on the model, MicroFlow reads the operator version at compile-time and stores only this in the target memory.

 Similar considerations can be done for the experiments with the other models.
 In particular, the results for the speech command recognizer and person detector can be seen in Fig.~\ref{fig:memory}.
-Even here, only the most powerful MCUs (ESP32 and nRF52840) were used because the model's weights would simply not fit in the memory of the remaining ones.
-However, as the model's size increases, the gap between MicroFlow and TFLM becomes smaller, since now the NN weights occupy most of the allocated memory.
+Even here, only the most powerful MCUs (ESP32 and nRF52840) were used for TFLM because the model's weights would simply not fit in the memory of the remaining ones.
+In addition, the ATmega328 and LM3S6965 were progressively excluded from the speech command recognition and person detection experiments, respectively, due to the models being too large for these architectures too.

+The results in Fig.~\ref{fig:memory} demonstrate that MicroFlow consistently outperforms TFLM in terms of memory efficiency, requiring significantly less Flash and RAM to run models on several architectures, even on those more constrained than the ESP32 and nRF52840.
+However, as the model's size increases, the gap between MicroFlow and TFLM becomes smaller, since the NN weights occupy most of the allocated memory.
 The impact of the interpreter overhead is therefore smaller but still noticeable.
 Indeed, even on the more complex person detector, MicroFlow still saved more than $15\%$ of memory compared to TFLM.